goncalvesmatheus/fastapi/README.md

-# fastapi
+# FastAPI

-Repository used to studie about FastAPI and Uvicorn
+Repository used to study about FastAPI and Uvicorn